microsoft/code-with-engineering-playbook/ENG-FUNDAMENTALS-CHECKLIST.md

 ## Agile/Scrum

-- [ ] Process Lead (fixed/rotating) to run standup daily.
+- [ ] Process Lead (fixed/rotating) runs the daily standup
-- [ ] Agile process clearly defined within team.
+- [ ] The agile process is clearly defined within team.
-- [ ] Dev Lead (+ PO/Others) have responsibility for backlog management and refinement.
+- [ ] The Dev Lead (+ PO/Others) are responsible for backlog management and refinement.
-- [ ] Working agreement between members of team and customer.
+- [ ] A working agreement is established between team members and customer.

 ## Design Reviews